Yuri-MRQ/fraud_detection/README.md

 First model:

-The encoder-decoder DNN has the input vector have the size (sample, 10) and the output (sample, 10), the loss used was MES (mean squared error), the encoded vector (ʋ) have shape (sample, 4).
+The encoder-decoder DNN has the input vector of size (sample, 10) and the output (sample, 10), the loss used was MES (mean squared error), the encoded vector (ʋ) have shape (sample, 4).
-The architecture of the model have 03 Dense layers as hidden layer and follow this architecture:

 In this [file](data_science_challenge_dataset/encoder_decoder.ipynb)
 is the encoder-decoder model.